-Roger started with some useful cause definitions, as illustrated in the diagram opposite.
+Roger started with some useful cause definitions.
 He then stressed the need for a cooperative and collaborative approach to investigation that was sensitive to the needs of the various parties involved.
 It was stressed that Incident Investigation was an essential part of a risk-based process safety driven management system.

 The need for systematic evidence collection and cause determination was again given emphasis, and a distinction made between time sensitive and not so time sensitive evidence, which can help to give structure to an early part of an investigation.
 Scientific Method as given in NFPA 921 was also illustrated, and a range of root cause determination techniques offered depending on the depth of analysis warranted.

-The presentation concluded with a case study of a pipe rupture, which helped to illustrate a hypothesis matrix approach as illustrated opposite.
+The presentation concluded with a case study of a pipe rupture, which helped to illustrate a hypothesis matrix approach.
 From this the investigation was able to systematically and rapidly eliminate scenarios and home in on the most likely scenario to take forward to more in depth root cause analysis and ultimately lessons learned.

 Justin then provided a useful business interruption insurance cover ‘101’, emphasising the difference between an accounting gross profit and insurance gross profit (which provides the basis of recovery for many business interruption insurance policies).
 The importance of contractual commitments, and the impact they may have on business interruption was stressed, and how all behaviour is governed by contract, and that the insurer has to work within the restrictions of such a contract , and that some costs thought to be variable, may actually be fixed (take or pay contracts).